iDev0urer/jquery.xmlTweet/README.md

-# xmlTweet - XML -> Tweet parser for jQeury
+# XML to Tweet parser for jQeury

 xmlTweet was created due to the limitations of the Twitter API with static web pages (such as those hosted on Amazon S3).